 - Physical and online environments promote safety and wellbeing while minimising the opportunity for children and young people to be harmed.

 - Implementation of the national child safe principles is regularly reviewed and improved.

 - Policies and procedures document how the organisation is safe for children and young people.

-The Tasmanian Government is currently working to establish a new and legally binding system to improve the safety and wellbeing of children and young people in organisations.
+The Tasmanian Government is establishing a new and legally binding system to improve the safety and wellbeing of children and young people in organisations.
 This is known as the Child and Youth Safe Organisations Framework.

 - Child and Youth Safe Standards; and

-A dedicated independent oversight body will regulate the Child and Youth Safe Standards and Reportable Conduct Scheme.
-How that will work is unclear at this stage.
-This page will be updated as soon more information becomes available.
+A dedicated independent oversight body called the Independent Regulator will regulate the Child and Youth Safe Standards and Reportable Conduct Scheme.

 Tasmanian Government agencies are putting in place new and stronger measures to safeguard and protect all children in their care or who come into contact with their workers.

 To find out about their approaches or how to raise a concern visit: